top of page

 Challenges in managing a global workforce

 As payroll regulations are regulated locally, every country will have its own set of standards and guidelines that companies must adhere to in order to be compliant.
-Non-compliance can result in hefty fines and penalisation.
+Non-compliance can result in hefty fines and penalization.
 Over time, these penalties can add up.

 In addition to payroll regulations, payroll and HR must abide by other legislations including privacy laws (such as GDPR in Europe or PDPA in Singapore).
 Concurrently, issues relating to personal data and payroll laws are managed differently in each country.
-In extreme situations, some of these issues may unwittingly prevent an organisation from implementing a global payroll.
+In extreme situations, some of these issues may unwittingly prevent an organization from implementing a global payroll.

 The global payroll solution